Category

 Outside of Stalingrad, over 13,500 soldiers alone were killed because of the “Not a step back” policy, showing that loyalty is not earned in the Russian war machine; it is imposed upon you with a gun to your head.
 Even in Russian politics, those who fly too close to the sun are often swiftly struck down.

 Bentley’s case follows a tradition of Russia giving international defectors a luxurious life to help spread propaganda about how good life is within the Russian state.
 Bentley thought himself safe as a cherished collaborator given an enviable life by the state.
-However, the minute he was mistaken for someone unimportant or a threat to the cause, like a spy, he was shown the true brutality of being part of the Russian war machine.
-He was murdered without trial and had no ability to appeal higher up to clarify who he was.
+While the motive of his murder is still unknown, the minute he was mistaken for someone unimportant or a threat to the cause, like a spy, he was shown the true brutality of being part of the Russian war machine.

 A photo from Bentleys Instagram, the caption is almost indiscernible “If the war comes, qe arw ready, ans we are not afraid.
 Are you?”
 His shirt reads “no fear”.
 (Source: Instagram @bentleyrussell)